-This is probably the hardest question to answer, simply because there is no right answer.
+This is probably the hardest question to talk about, simply because there is no right answer.
 If you’ve read any book written over a hundred years ago, you’ll notice they describe things in great detail.
 One author might go on for an entire page or more just describing food (talk about a food lover).
-However, if you read modern books, you with probably notice the opposite.
-Very little to no time is spend on describing food in most fiction books.
+However, if you read modern books, you will probably notice the opposite.
+Very little to no time is spent on describing food in most fiction books.

 But do not forget about food after you introduce it.
 I find so many authors introduce the meal by describing it at the beginning of the scene, and then forget it for the durance.
 Instead, it is better to integrate it into the entire scene.
 Start off with a quick description, but as the scene progresses (whether around a family dinner, a Viking feast, or Victorian high tea) elaborate further as the characters partake, especially in concerning how they eat it.
 Food habits (including utensils) change drastically depending on the location, era, and culture.